charlesreid1/base16-ipython-matplotlibrc/README.md

 A Jupyter/IPython extension to load custom matplotlibrcs to accompany Nikhil Sonnad's [style sheets][0] for [IPython Notebook][1], using Chris Kempson's [Base16][2] color scheme generator

+## How It Works

+This adds a notebook extension that loads a custom matplotlibrc file.
+This inserts the values of various color schemes using named color dictionaries in the files in `base16-mplrc-themes/`.

+Installation and usage instructions are covered below.

 ## Screenshots

 ### Eighties Dark with Eighties Dark notebook